TrimBiggs/calico-ubuntu-vagrant/README.md

-# Calico Docker libnetwork prototype
+# Calico Docker libnetwork Ubuntu Vagrant example

-Calico provides IP connectivity between Docker containers on different hosts (as well as on the same host).
+This example shows how to network Docker containers using Calico with Docker's new [libnetwork network driver support](https://github.com/docker/libnetwork) that was introduced on the Docker [experimental channel](https://github.com/docker/docker/tree/master/experimental) alongside the Docker 1.7 release.
+Docker's experimental channel is moving fast and some of its features are not yet fully stable.
+For this reason this vagrant example currently uses a specific Docker experimental build with a specific build of Calico (rather than tracking master in both the [docker](https://github.com/docker/docker) and [calico-docker](https://github.com/Metaswitch/calico-docker) repos).

-This example shows Calico with Docker's new, [experimental network driver support](https://github.com/docker/libnetwork).
-This is an early prototype and not considered stable.
 For a more stable version of Calico's integration with Docker, see [the main project page](https://github.com/Metaswitch/calico-docker) for examples based on Powerstrip.

 ### A note about names & addresses
 In this example, we will use the following server names and IP addresses.